nonBinaryGeek/MS-Teams-Chat-Export/README.md

 - I have not tested this on MacOS.
 - If the script seems to be stuck and not doing anything, wait a few minutes.
 Make sure you didn't accidentally end the script by pressing Ctrl + C too many times.
 If it still isn't doing anything, you can kill the script and try again.
 You can also try running the script with verbose mode enabled (see below).
 - If you are having trouble, you can enable verbose output by using one of the following.
-  - Run `irm https://attituding.github.io/export-ms-teams-chats/ps-verbose.ps1 | iex` in a PowerShell terminal.
+  - Run `irm https://raw.githubusercontent.com/nonBinaryGeek/MS-Teams-Chat-Export/main/ps-verbose.ps1 | iex` in a PowerShell Terminal.
   - Run `./Get-MicrosoftTeamsChat.ps1 -Verbose` in a PowerShell terminal in the directory with the `Get-MicrosoftTeamsChat.ps1` file.
 - If you are running into odd issues on a Windows based system, you can try using PowerShell 7.
 Note that PowerShell 7 is a different than Windows PowerShell, the latter which probably came preinstalled with your system.
 See [Microsoft's guide on installing PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows) for PowerShell 7 install instructions.

 ## Credit
-This gist is based on my improvements to the codebase of a pull request by [olljanat](https://github.com/olljanat) (https://github.com/olljanat/MSTeamsChatExporter) on a repository by [telstrapurple](https://github.com/telstrapurple) (https://github.com/telstrapurple/MSTeamsChatExporter).
+This gist is based on [attituding](https://github.com/attituding/export-ms-teams-chats)'s improvements to the codebase of a pull request by [olljanat](https://github.com/olljanat) (https://github.com/olljanat/MSTeamsChatExporter) on the original repository from [telstrapurple](https://github.com/telstrapurple) (https://github.com/telstrapurple/MSTeamsChatExporter).

 ## Disclaimer
 I don't know what I'm doing.
 All I know is that this works (hopefully).
 There may be serious vulnerabilities or issues with the methods discussed.
 Under the MIT license, this comes with no warranty.
 Please don't sue me.